Published

 In Progress

-Changing Misinformation Sharing on Facebook at Scale (with Ruth Appel, Susan Athey, Dean Karlan, Mike Luca, Nils Wernerwelt, & Rachel Zhou)
+Combating Misinformation on Social Media (with Ruth Appel, Susan Athey, Dean Karlan, Mike Luca, Nils Wernerwelt, & Rachel Zhou)